Up coming public safety social events:

 Some organizations write there own programs with no over site and no backing at all.
 Information could be out dated, incomplete, perhaps void of any experience based trial or possibly removed from practice after repeated failures in the field.

 We have followed the same training model for 16 years.
-We are in good standing with multiple internationally recognized agencies.
-We have a superior safety record, we utilize the newest, proven equipment and we bring to you an international network of professionals and experts in their field.
-From doctors to boat builders and commercial divers to recreational and public safety divers, we have you covered.
+We are in good standing with multiple internationally recognized training and support agencies.
+We have a superior safety record, despite working in very realistic training conditions with rocks, debris, deadly hydrology, live props, currents, narrow foot prints and often novice participants.
+We utilize the newest technology, proven equipment and we bring to you an international network of professionals and experts in their field.
+From doctors to boat builders and commercial divers to recreational and public safety divers, retail to rentals, we have you covered.

 There is no substitution for longevity, training, practice, experience and judgment.
-We have been teaching water rescue for 16 years and actually work in the subjects we teach.
+We have been teaching water rescue for 17 years and actually work in the subjects we teach.
+This is our primary job.

-No third party backing- This means that their curriculum has not been audited for accuracy and practical skills taught are often based on limited, or void of any, experience in realistic conditions if at all.
-IE perhaps, teaching a rescue boat class or rescue swimmer class without actually ever having taken any formal training on the subject.
+No third party backing- This means that their curriculum has not been audited for accuracy and practical skills taught may be based on limited, or void of any, practical experience in realistic conditions if at all.
+IE, teaching a rescue boat class or rescue swimmer class without actually ever having taken any formal training on the subject.

 They write their own cards or provide a certificate of participation, or similar, unrecognized by any experienced water rescue professional in the industry while touting NFPA compliance.
 But just FYI ,we can teach you technical garbage pick up that meets NFPA compliance.